 What Is the HITECH Act?Greg Garner

 When you think about technology, does it make you want to throw your computer out of the window?
-A lot of people can find technology frustrating, but the HITECH Act has made health care easier in some ways.
+A lot of people can find technology frustrating, but the HITECH Act, which is part of What Is HIPAA Training?, has made health care easier in some ways.

 You may be wondering, what is the HITECH Act?
 It’s part of HIPAA, and it focuses on using technology and providing care using secure electronic health records.

 Read on to learn more about for a HITECH summary and how it relates to your work in health care.

 The Health Information Technology for Economic and Clinical Health Act (HITECH) doesn’t have a long history.
 President Barack Obama signed the act into law early in 2009, and the act has become an important part of health care legislation.